 Please check each item of the following checklist before mailing:

-- Three index terms, short title for running head (no more than 40 letter spaces) on the title page.
+- Three-six index terms, short title for running head (no more than 40 letter spaces) on the title page.

-- Name(s) of the author(s) in full, name(s) of institution(s) in the original language, address for correspondence with telephone and fax numbers and email address on the second page.
+- Name(s) of the author(s) in full, name(s) of institution(s) in the original language, address for correspondence with email address on the second page.

 - Summary (maximum 250 words).